talosgl/jojos-tech-guides/docs/python-script-setup.md

 - In Windows: `C:\py-scripts\`
 - Mac/Linux: `~/py-scripts/`

-Create this folder using your operating system's file manager: Navigate to the folder, right-click, and select "New Folder" in Windows/Linux; or, in Mac's Finder, use `Cmd+Shift+N`.
+Create this folder using your operating system's file manager: Navigate to the parent location (c:/, or your home ~/) folder, right-click, and select "New Folder" in Windows/Linux; or, in Mac's Finder, use `Cmd+Shift+N`.

 Windows: